 That being said, it is not entirely impossible to remove the mold on your own.
 If you do feel qualified to tackle the mold removal process on your own, you can expect to go through the following steps:

 Black mold can take over your home without you even knowing it.
 Ignoring the problem could lead to some pretty serious health concerns for you, your family, or your pets.
 Regularly inspecting your bathrooms, basement, kitchen, outdoor sheds, and any other area of your home that you suspect could be fostering a mold infestation is key to catching the problem before it’s too late.
 When in doubt, call in a mold removal specialist.
-When it comes to a problem as serious as toxic black mold, it certainly is better to be safe than sorry!
+When it comes to an issue as serious as toxic black mold, it is indeed better to be safe than sorry!